Modern-MISP/lib/README.md

 ## Getting started

 Clone the project and install Python version `3.11.0`.
 It is recommended to install Python using [pyenv](https://github.com/pyenv/pyenv#installation).
-Then install all dependencies by typing `make setup` into your terminal and start the development server using `make dev`.
+Then install all dependencies by typing `make setup` into your terminal, start your local database container using `make up`, and start the development server using `make dev`.

 You should now be able to access the api on `localhost:4000`.